siunam321/CTF-Writeups/Proving-Grounds-Play/FunBox/README.md

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/FunBox/images/a22.png)

-It seems like there is a backup script in `funny`'s home directory, and it's running as a cronjob.
+It seems like there is a backup script in `funny`'s home directory, and it's running via a cronjob.

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/FunBox/images/a23.png)